Tli2023/sample/README.md

 # sample
-This file includes some demonstration of my coding ability in R, STATA, and python (Geopandas); (my strength is more on STATA and Python)
+This file includes some demonstration of my coding ability in R, STATA, and python (Geopandas);

 My general research interest lies in urbaneconomics, thus code uploaded are related to spatial join, merge, and some data cleaning.